Zedruc/nofu-bot/README.md

 - provide a link direct to an image and it will be converted to the given file type!
 - search an anime name and see infos about it!
-- will list songs from the given artist / band *and of course provides a link to their Itunes page*
+- will list songs from the given artist / band *and of course provides a link to their Itunes page* btw:The list with songs will be sent in dms to prevent list spamming in guilds :)

 # Facts about the dev
 So, I'm german